 - Schizotypal personality disorder

 - Seasonal affective disorder (SAD)

 - Separation and divorce

 I am also passionate about working with:

-- People who have been 'diagnosed' with personality 'disorders' (e.g. borderline personality) and asked to find their own therapy.
+- People who have been 'diagnosed' with personality 'disorders' (e.g. borderline, narcissistic and schizoid) and asked to find their own therapy.
 I prefer to call these personality 'adaptations' or 'disrupted attachment issues' as see them as arising, through no fault of our own, from relationships often in early life.
-I can offer you support with these adaptations in a relational, non-shaming way, which can be alongside any medication you may be taking.
+I can offer you support with these adaptations in a relational, non-shaming way.

 - Survivors of trauma and abuse.
 I practice safely, where the initial focus is on supporting you to develop capacity to manage the intense, confusing symptoms you are experiencing.
 Developing appropriate boundaries is also an important part of this first stage.
 I will never push you to recall and express memories of your experience before this is in place.